Addiction Raw Dehydrated Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Fiber (estimated dry matter content) = 5.7%

 The first ingredient in this dog food is venison.
 Venison is considered “the clean flesh derived from slaughtered” venison and associated with skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

 Venison is naturally rich in all ten essential amino acids required by a dog to sustain life.

-Although it is a quality item, raw venison contains about 80% water.
+Although it is a quality item, raw venison contains up to 73% water.
 After dehydrating, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The second ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

 The third ingredient is canola oil.
 Unfortunately, canola can be a controversial item.
 That’s because it can sometimes (but not always) be derived from genetically modified rapeseed.

 Yet others cite the fact that canola oil can be a significant source of essential omega-3 fatty acids.